cmcfarlane/meta/Reading-List.md

 Parr, Adrian. *The Wrath of Capital: Neoliberalism and Climate Change Politics*.
 Columbia UP, 2012.

-Pettit's, Becky. *Invisible Men: Mass Incarceration and the Myth of Black Progress*.
+Pettit, Becky. *Invisible Men: Mass Incarceration and the Myth of Black Progress*.
 Russell Sage Foundation, 2012.

 Piantadosi, Claude A. *Mankind Beyond Earth: The History, Science, and Future of Human Space Exploration*.
 Columbia UP, 2013.